Google Shopping Ads: Everything You Need to Know

 PLA Positions report

-Check out the “Competitors” tab to discover more competitors you should potentially analyze.
+Check the “Competitors” tab to discover other competitors.

 “Competitors” tab selected in PLA Research tool

-Finally, you can use the “PLA Copies” tab to see your competitors’ best-performing ads.
+Look at the “PLA Copies” tab to see their best-performing ads.

 “PLA Copies” tab selected in PLA Research tool